 This method provides an opportunity for crediting emissions reductions from pasture-fed beef cattle by improving current management practices.
-This includes methods to improve productivity, eliminating unproductive animals in the herd, reducing the average age of the herd and to changing the number of animals in each livestock class.
+This includes methods to:

+- improve productivity - · eliminate unproductive animals in the herd - reduce the average age of the herd - change the number of animals in each livestock class.

 For more information, please visit this link:

-http://www.cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/Opportunities-forthe-land-sector/Agricultural-methods/beef-cattle-herd-management http://www.cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/Opportunities-forthe-land-sector/Agricultural-methods/Reducing-greenhouse-gas-emissions-by-Feeding-Nitrates-to-Beef-Cattle
+cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/ Opportunities-for-the-land-sector/Agricultural-methods/beef- cattle-herd-management cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/ Opportunities-for-the-land-sector/Agricultural-methods/ Reducing-greenhouse-gas-emissions-by-Feeding-Nitrates-to-Beef-Cattle